packit/packit.dev/docs/fedora-releases-guide/dist-git-onboarding.md

 ## Retriggering
 ### pull_from_upstream
-Packagers with write access to the dist-git repository can retrigger the job via a comment in any dist-git pull request:
+Packagers can retrigger the job via a comment in any dist-git pull request:

     /packit pull-from-upstream